Glucagon: GlucaGen/Baqsimi/Gvoke, emergency blood-sugar rescue hormone

 Regulatory status

-| US (FDA) | Approved prescription drug | Multiple branded products: GlucaGen (Novo Nordisk, reconstituted injection); Lilly Glucagon Emergency Kit (reconstituted injection); Baqsimi (Lilly, intranasal powder, 2019); Gvoke HypoPen / Gvoke PFS (Xeris, pre-mixed liquid, 2019).
-Generic injectable glucagon also exists.
-All formulations prescription-only |
+- US (FDA): Prescription-only.
+Multiple approved branded products: GlucaGen (Novo Nordisk, reconstituted injection); Lilly Glucagon Emergency Kit (reconstituted injection); Baqsimi (Eli Lilly, intranasal powder, 2019); Gvoke HypoPen / Gvoke PFS (Xeris, pre-mixed liquid, 2019).
+Generic injectable glucagon also available.
+FDA approval for emergency hypoglycemia rescue dates to 1960 (Isaacs and colleagues 2021).

-| WADA | per available sources as prohibited | Source describes native glucagon as a peptide hormone falling under WADA S2 (peptide hormones, growth factors, related substances and mimetics), prohibited at all times.
-Therapeutic Use Exemptions cover diabetic athletes who require glucagon as rescue medication.
-Current list status not independently refreshed in this card |
+- WADA: Listed under S2 (peptide hormones, growth factors, related substances and mimetics), prohibited at all times under the WADA code.
+Therapeutic Use Exemptions are available for insulin-treated diabetic athletes who require glucagon as rescue medication.

 Mechanism